Author: Melissa A. Silver, XpertHR Legal Editor

 Record the Documents.
 After reviewing the documents provided by the employee, employers must record the titles of each document, the issuing authority, document number and expiration date, if applicable.
 If the employer has hired an employee who is a student or exchange visitor and he or she presents a foreign passport with a Form I-94, the employer should also include the student's Form I-20 or DS-2019 number (Student and Exchange Visitor Number) and the program end date from those documents.

-If an employee has presented a receipt, employers must record the receipt under the applicable section under section two and write the word "receipt" and its document number in the appropriate field.
+If an employee has presented a receipt, employers must record the receipt under the applicable section under Section 2 and write the word "receipt" and its document number in the appropriate field.
 Once the employee provides the replacement document, employers should cross out the word "receipt" and its corresponding document number and record the document number and information from the document presented.
 Employers should then initial and date the change.

 Copies of Documents.
 The employer may, but is not required to, copy the employee's documents.
 If it is the policy of the employer to copy the documents, the policy should be applied uniformly and consistently with all employees.
 Only copying documents of employees of certain nationalities or citizenship may subject an employer to an unfair immigration related employment practice charge.
 The original documents must be returned to the employee.